litmuschaos/litmus-docs/website/docs/user-guides/uninstall-litmus.md

 ### Remove the CRs

-To remove the CRs Litmus uses, use the following command:
+To remove the CRs, use the following commands:

 - To remove individual CRs